10 Best Laptops for Architecture ( 2024 BIM Software )

 5. Display

-The motto for CAD design is the more space you have, the faster your workflow will be.
-That’s because the more screen space there is, the greater the overall view of your model you’ll have AND the greater the amount of quickaccess tools at your disposal (through on screen toolbars) as there will be less need to access drop down menus.
+That’s because the more screen space there is, the greater the overall view of your model AND the greater the amount of quickaccess tools at your disposal .
+Since there will be less need to access drop down menus, that means faster access to functions.

-You get more screen space by choosing:
+You get more screen space by choosing a:

-External Display: A much much cheaper way to increase your workspace area is getting an external display.
-All laptops support external displays.
-Now you’re obviously NOT going to bring an external display in a suitcase if you’re going to work or to architecture school but only use it back home to boost your productivity (if you don’t have a desktop already).
+Now you’re obviously NOT going to bring an external display in a suitcase if you’re going to work or to architecture school but you can use it back home to boost your productivity (if you don’t have a desktop already).

 Laptop vs. Desktop

-Now this brings me to a very good point.
-If you are using your laptop mostly at home or at work, why not just get a desktop?
-A desktop is not only much cheaper than laptops but they also have way way more power for less money.
+A desktop will be much cheaper and get you more power for less money.
 For example, a 1650GTX desktop GPU and Core i5 10th gen CPU are x4 times more powerful than CPUs & GPUs found on laptops with the same name.

 That’s because desktops have ‘more space’ and chips are able to hit higher clock speeds without the need to be careful of high temperatures (more space means easier cooling).

-If you are an architect, you may not even have to buy a laptop, if you know how to use the cloud.
 You can use a desktop back home to do your work and upload it to the cloud to work on the same project at your workplace.

 Anyways, this is just random advice, i don’t know what your exact situation is but I would try to see a way to use a desktop (for reasons mentioned) unless a laptop is a MUST (maybe you need to show your on-going progress to clients, who knows?) .